Top Greek islands & Mainland Destinations

 Although Arachne had shown little respect for the gods by choosing a subject that made a mockery of the supreme deities of the Olympus, even Athena had to admit that her work was brilliant and flawless.
 That, however, was not enough to calm down Athena who was incensed by Arachne's humiliating portrayal of the gods.
 At last, Athena destroyed in anger Arachne's tapestry and loom.

 Arachne, like many other foolish mortals, had dared to question the supremacy of the gods.
 She had, in her arrogance over her art, been blind to the consequences of challenging the gods.
-Still in anger, Athens transformed Arachne into a disgusting insect.
-She turned her into a spider ("arachni" in Greek), proclaiming that Arachne and all her descendants would henceforth hang forever from threads and be skillful weavers.
+Still in anger, Athens transformed Arachne into a spider ("arachni" in Greek), proclaiming that Arachne and all her descendants would henceforth hang forever from threads and be skillful weavers.

 An interesting fact that relates myth to history is that the art of weaving is said to have originated in Anatolia, a part of modern Turkey and spiders have been a constant source of inspiration for man to perfect his weaving skill.
 The story of Arachne from Greek myhology has also been immortalized by science and the taxonomical class name for spiders is Arachnida.